-The GSO program seeks to employ high-achieving, energetic, and engaging graduate students from a wide range of academic disciplines and personal backgrounds to assist with the planning and implementation of GSO.
+The Graduate Student Orientation (GSO) program seeks to employ high achieving graduate students with leadership abilities from a wide range of academic disciplines and personal backgrounds to assist with the planning and implementation of GSO.
 Though not required, preference is given to applicants with teaching experience.
-Responsibilities for leaders may include facilitating breakout sessions, working on committees to plan specific aspects of the GSO program, and other opportunities throughout the year such as facilitating GPAD workshops.
+Responsibilities include facilitating breakout sessions and working on committees to plan specific aspects of the fall and spring GSO programs.

-The deadline for application submission is Saturday, April 1 at 11:59pm.
-No applications received after April 1 will be accepted.
+The deadline for application submission is Sunday, May 16 at 11:59 p.m.
+No late or incomplete applications will be accepted.

-- GSO teaching fellows must be enrolled in graduate classes or credit hours for Summer or Fall.
+- GSO Teaching Fellows must be enrolled in graduate classes or credit hours for Summer or Fall 2021.

 - Students who are on a faculty appointment for Summer II or III, or who plan to work an hourly position on campus during the Summer III appointment are not eligible to participate.

-- Students who hold a GA position during Summer II or III may be able to apply to request for additional employment to be eligible to be a GSO teaching fellow; however, hours can’t exceed 18 hours in the other GA appointment.
+- Students who hold a graduate assistant (GA) position during Summer II or III may be able to apply to request for additional employment to be eligible to be a GSO teaching fellow.
+However, hours cannot exceed 20 in the other GA appointment.

 - Completed GSO teaching fellow application form

 - Completed GSO teaching fellow questionnaire (DOCX)

 - Letter of recommendation from your advisor or chair of your department attesting to you being in good academic standing and making satisfactory progress toward your degree.

 Application Submission Instructions: